faiwudevse/Pitch-Perfect/README.md

 # Pitch Perfect
-This app devleoped in Swift  allows users to record their voices and play with different sounds effect .
+This app is devleoped in Swift  that allows users to record their voices and play with different sounds effect .

 ## How to Run
 Download the project and run it from Xcode